SpawnageLoong/cde4301-final-report/pages/2_individuals/4_richard.md

 All three attempts at thermal testing showed that the payload was able to handle repeated exposure to extreme temperatures.
 The payload was able to read and write to the FRAM without any issues, and the GM Counter was able to count particles without any issues.

 The data from the successfult thermal test was run through the three utility scripts to convert the data into a more useful format.
 The data was then merged with the temperature data from the thermal chamber to create a single CSV file that contains all the data from the test.
 The data showed that the payload worked correctly throughout the test, with little change in the GM Counter readings.

+## 4.9 Conclusion

+The payload controller has been successfully developed and tested.
+The payload controller is able to read and write to the FRAM without any issues, and the GM Counter is able to count particles without any issues in both normal and extreme conditions.
+The payload controller is able to communicate with the parent satellite via the CAN interface, and the payload controller is able to receive commands from the parent satellite.
+The payload controller is able to run for extended periods of time without any issues, and the payload controller is able to handle extreme temperatures without any issues.

+However, the payload software still has further improvements that can be made.
+These include:

+- More communication originating from the payload controller such as indications for a full FRAM
+- Updating system parameters over CAN

+Furthermore, steps have to be taken to integrate the payload with the parent satellite.
+Oncea rideshare partner is confirmed, the payload controller will be updated to meet the requirements of the parent satellite.
+This includes updating the communication protocol to match the parent satellite's requirements, and updating the electrical interfaces to match the parent satellite's requirements.
+The payload controller will also be updated to include any additional features that the parent satellite offers such as a timekeeping service or a heartbeat signal.